codingjoe/django-select2/docs/index.rst

         # … other patterns
     ]

+While not strictly necessary for django-select to work, for performance reasons it is highly recommended to setup a persistent cache backend (NOT
-Finally make sure you have a persistent cache backend setup (NOT :class:`.DummyCache` or :class:`.LocMemCache`), we will use Redis in this example.
+:class:`.DummyCache` or :class:`.LocMemCache`), we will use Redis in this example.
 Make sure you have a Redis server up and running::